|Version A||Version B|

 I acquired my MSR Auto Belayer from Bill Ivanoff in 2007, but it dates from the mid-1970s.
+I acquired another in 2017 as part of Bob Thrun's collection.

 The MSR Auto Belayer is 92 mm. tall (78 mm. for the red block), 50 mm. wide, and 16 mm. thick.
 Mine weighs 93 g.